 April 5, 2024

-As of January 1, 2024, small businesses that fall under the definition of a reporting company are required to file a Beneficial Ownership Information Report (BOIR) with the U.S. Department of Treasury’s Financial Crimes Enforcement Network (FinCEN).
+Beginning in 2024, small businesses that fall under the definition of a reporting company are required to file a Beneficial Ownership Information Report (BOIR) with the U.S. Department of Treasury’s Financial Crimes Enforcement Network (FinCEN).

-Companies are required to report this information to the (FinCEN).
-The reporting process began on January 1, 2024.
 FinCEN provides guidance on deadlines, exemptions, and how to file

-The BOIR is an essential tool for promoting transparency and accountability in business ownership.
+According to the Corporate Transparency Act, the BOIR is an essential tool for promoting transparency and accountability in business ownership.
 Failure to comply can result in penalties, including:

 Civil Penalties: Companies that do not submit the required BOIR or provide false information may face civil penalties.
 These penalties can be substantial and may vary based on the severity of the violation.